 Increasing business productivity

 For me, my business productivity has increased massively through the use of these tools.
 Work colleagues are quite amazed when they see me working.
 By and large, people continue to bash away at their keyboards and even trained touch typist are slower than the voice dictators.
 The proofreading utility “Grammarly” tells me weekly that I am more productive than 96% of the Grammarly user base.
-Rob’s product is more than a dictation box only product: he has introduced me to many Speech Productivity features that have improved my method of working.
-Rob calls his features “ergonomic commands”.
+SP is more than a dictation box only product: it has introduced me to many additional features that have improved my method of working.
+SP calls these features “ergonomic commands”.
 They are ergonomic because they decrease manual intervention, are easy on your voice and increase productivity.

 All in all, I would say that Speech Productivity is a must at the professional level product that permits dictation anywhere.
-Rob has built up a collection of value-added features that are not highly promoted but are well worth exploring.
+The developer has built up a collection of value-added features that are not highly promoted but are well worth exploring.
 The program offers far more than just dictation boxes.